crazyleg/TensorFlowForEngineers/README.md

 # Workshop: TensorFlow for software engineers.

-This are WIP materials for a workshop "TensorFlow for software engineers".
+These are WIP materials for a workshop "TensorFlow for software engineers".
 It's main goal and purpose is to explain basics of neural networks in computer vision, using a top-bottom approach.
 This means we will start with using high-level Keras API from TensorFlow 2.0, learn to train, freeze and export models in a simplest form.
 Then we will focus on building a simple C++ inference app, using Tensorflow Lite.

 ## Starting points